vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 ## Input-Output Examples
 Also called One-shot, Few-Shot prompting.
+The examples, can be described within the system message, or in separate messages input in user's message and output in assistant's messages.

 Provide examples such that
 - Changing order of examples can change results.
 Recent examples are more likely to be reproduced.